 What is ground balancing?

-Ground balancing a metal detector is the process of calibrating a metal detector to account for the mineral content and electrical conductivity of the ground in a specific area.
+Ground balancing of a metal detector is the process of calibrating a metal detector to account for the mineral content and electrical conductivity of the ground in a specific area.

 Different soil types and environments can sometimes affect a metal detector’s ability to accurately identify a target due to the ground’s mineralisation.